ariyonaty/ECE2310/README.md

   - Visual Studio 2019
   - C# dependencies
   - Windows machine (unfortunately)
+    - Console applications can be done on different OS (using dotnet), however Windows Forms cannot.

 ### Note to reader
   These are my codes.
 I bear no responsibility for plagiarism of any sort.